 Remember, this takes practice.

-6. Lighten up on the caffeine and alcohol.
+6. Lighten up on the caffeine (yes, really!)

-So try to focus on drinks like water, milk, or decaf tea and coffee.
+So for the weeks leading up to the start of school, try focusing on drinks like water, milk, or decaf tea and coffee.
 Additionally, foods like berries, yogurt, nuts, and legumes have proved to reduce anxiety as well.

 7. Repeat a Mantra